AtharvaA07S/AskPDF/README.md

 ## Built Using Amazon Bedrock, Langchain, Python, Docker, Amazon S3
 ## Models used:
     Amazon Titan Embedding G1 - Text
-    Anthropic Claude 2.1
+    llama

 ## Introduction
-In this video we will build a CHATBOT like application with AWS Amazon Bedrock, docker, python, Langchain, and Streamlit.
+ we have build a CHATBOT like application with AWS Amazon Bedrock, docker, python, Langchain, and Streamlit.
 We will use Retrieval-Augmented generation concept to provide context to the Large Language model along with user query to generate response from our Knowledgebase.

-In this hands-on tutorial, we will demonstrate the following:
-- Architecture of the applications
-- Build 2 applications (ADMIN and USER) and create DOCKER images

 ## Architecture